arun786/SSL_TLS/README.md

 Owner will have both the private and the public key.

+Sender will have the public key which will be shared by the owner.

 Sender will send the data by encrypting data with the public key.

 Owner will decrypt the data using the private key.

 #### Sign and verify signature using asymmetric keys